joonk4ng/joonk4ng.github.io/docs/README.md

    - Export data in various formats as needed

 3. **Exporting Data**
-   - Select the desired export format (PDF/Excel)
+   - Select the desired export format (PDF/Excel - PDF and Excel Templates provided with mapping)
    - Choose the data to include in the export
    - Generate and download the formatted document